Pedro Caixinha: Red Bull Bragantino

 On 10 December 2022, Caixinha switched countries again after being announced as the new head coach of Campeonato Brasileiro Série A side Red Bull Bragantino.
 On his debut on 15 January, his team won 1–0 at home to São Paulo FC on the first day of the Campeonato Paulista; they ended the state league season in third place after a penalty shootout elimination by Esporte Clube Água Santa, and finished sixth in the overall league, qualifying for the Libertadores second stage.

 Caixinha agreed to a two-year extension in December 2023.
 The following 27 October, however, he was dismissed after seven winless matches.

 Santos

 On 23 December 2024, Caixinha was announced as new head coach of Santos FC by new CEO Pedro Martins.
 He won his first game in charge, defeating Mirassol Futebol Clube 2–1 in the Paulista League opener.

 Caixinha was sacked on 14 April 2025, after a winless start to the national championship.

+Juárez

+Caixinha returned to the Mexican top division on 4 December 2025, being appointed at FC Juárez on a one-year contract.
+He was relieved of his duties on 2 August 2026, following a 5–1 loss to Pumas UNAM.